whitneyburton/portfolios/students/1706-back/danny-trujillo/20170804-danny-trujillo-m1.md

   beginning.
 I learned to be patient and not regret deleting code and starting over.
 I realized a couple of times that my fundamental design was flawed and had to start again.
 Through this process I gained a better understanding of program design and how to break a complex problem down.
+Another big struggle for me was workload management.
+Since we have so much going on at all times, it was a struggle to prioritize and manage everything.

 ## Projects